 ‘Cheki huyu Mathe ananitaka na mi si rika yake!’

-‘Mi ni kijani Mathe, tafuta rika yako’,shouted a makanga to a woman who was alighting from a matatu.
+‘Mi ni kijana Mathe, tafuta rika yako’,shouted a makanga to a woman who was alighting from a matatu.

 I was standing at the Rongai AGIP bus station.
 I had stood there for hours waiting for a Rongai ‘Nganya’ but it was getting late; dusk was giving its way to darkness and I was getting pretty impatient.
-A crowd had formed at the bus stop and we all gave each other killer stares, it was about to get rough as we all fought for the first Nganya.
+A crowd had formed at the bus stop and we all gave each other killer stares, it was about to get rough,we were about to fight for the first Nganya.

 (Nganya means ‘on fleek’ in this part of the Sahara)

 ‘Mimi ni dame, tafuta size yako’ the woman replied.
 Everyone who heard the conversation burst into laughter.
 We all turned to look at the woman who was been addressed.
-She was a plus size woman and she appeared to be in her 30s.
-She was bitching because the driver would not stop the car for her to alight, she almost fell.
+She she appeared to be in her 30s.
+She was bickering because the driver would not stop the vehicle for her to alight, she almost fell.

 I decided to wait for another Nganya… I did not want to entertain this Kange plus did I mention that he was charging Ksh 150… That is almost double the fare FYI but passengers fought for this matatu totally ignoring a less pimped up bus that had been there for more than 20 minutes.